 To best protect your heart and the over-all quality of your life, start taking bio-idential hormones when you are premenopausal.
 Does your family have a history of heart problems?
 Talk to your healthcare practitioner about starting bio-identical hormones even earlier.

 You can make healthy changes to lower your risk of developing heart disease as well as controlling and preventing risk factors if you already have heart disease.

-Consider adding supplements such as Vitamin D, COQ10, Resveratol and Magnesium.
-Always check with your practitioner if you are taking any medications.
+such as COQ10, Resveratol and Magnesium.
+Always check with your practitioner if you are taking and medications.